ampreeT/SourceCoop/README.md

 - Supports campaigns.
 - Restores singleplayer functionality.
-- Handles world, player and equipment persistence between maps.
+- Handles player and equipment persistence between maps.
 - Easy to use optional addons.
-- Easy to convert maps from singleplayer into cooperative.
+- Easy for mappers to convert new and existing maps from singleplayer into cooperative.

 ## Installation Guide